grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 ### Teams

-OAuth provider teams are extracted using [JMESPath](http://jmespath.org/examples.html) expression from the `team_ids_attribute_path` configuration option.
+OAuth2 provider teams are extracted using [JMESPath](http://jmespath.org/examples.html) expression from the `team_ids_attribute_path` configuration option.
 The expression is evaluated against the JSON data obtained from Teams endpoint, which is specified via the `teams_url` configuration option.
-The result should be a string array of OAuth provider team IDs.
+The result should be a string array of OAuth2 provider team IDs.

-If `team_ids` configuration option is set, only users who are members of at least one of the specified teams will be able to authenticate to Grafana using your OAuth provider.
+If `team_ids` configuration option is set, only users who are members of at least one of the specified teams will be able to authenticate to Grafana using your OAuth2 provider.

 ### SSL/TLS configuration